 Providing health insurance for employees has become a significant expense for most employers.
-In 2019, the average cost for providing a family plan rose about $20,000, with employers covering about 71% of that cost, according to The Wall Street Journal.
+In 2022, the average cost for providing a family plan was $22,463, with employers covering about 73% of that cost, according to KFF, a 12% increase over 2019, with employers covering an even greater percentage of the increased cost.
 And the cost of insurance for employers continues to rise, with the Centers for Medicare and Medicaid Services (CMS) estimating 5.1% cost increases through 2027.

 Any business expense that steadily increases in cost every year concerns savvy leaders—and finding ways to cut costs on that item is simply smart business.

 However, forward-thinking employers know that taking care of employees isn’t just the right thing to do—it’s also good business.
 Offering strong health benefits is a driving factor in recruiting top employees, and it’s even more important in retaining current employees.
 In a recent survey, 46% of U.S. adults said health insurance was either the deciding factor or a positive influence in choosing their current job, and 56% said whether they like their health insurance is a key factor in choosing whether to stay at their jobs.

 In one of the tightest job markets in the past 50 years, with tough competition for talent, attracting and keeping top workers is an ongoing struggle.
 And it’s a struggle that can significantly affect the bottom line: Replacing one departing employee costs an employer about one-third of that worker’s annual salary, according to the Society for Human Resource Management.

 Employers that opt for self-funded health insurance plans can prioritize both employees and cost savings, without sacrificing either.
 Here are three important ways to do that.